gbarrales/git-workshop04/README.md

 # git-workshop04
-# There is nothing permanents,
+# There is nothing permanents, except change